mikepfrank/GLaDOS/README.md

-This executable shell script `runbot.sh` launches the Python program [`src/telegram-bot.py`](src/telegram-bot.py "src/telegram-bot.py file"), which is an auxilliary application that implements a Telegram chatbot server that utilizes GPT-3 to generate responses.
+This executable shell script `runbot.sh` launches the Python program [`src/telegram-bot.py`](src/telegram-bot.py "src/telegram-bot.py file"), which is an auxilliary application that implements a Telegram chatbot server that utilizes GPT-3 (or GPT-4) to generate responses.
 To run this, you need to have first created the Telegram bot (e.g., using the BotFather bot) and assigned the `TELEGRAM_BOT_TOKEN` environment variable to its access token.
 Note that the Telegram bot server is a separate application from GladOS proper (other than in the sense of piggybacking on part of its codebase) and it does not require the main GladOS server application to be running.

 The bot server is a command-line application with console output; we recommend running it under `tmux` so that it will keep running if you